2lian/Motion-Stack/Documentation/installation.md

 It does not work on Windows, do not try.
 You can manage through WSL2 (Windows Subsystem for Linux), but if you don't know what you are doing and are new to linux a virtual machine (= emulation of Linux) will be harder than a linux dual boot. (and it requires a better PC, and more ram, and lots of things are broken)

-## ROS2 foxy
+## ROS2 humble

-Follow the installation guide of foxy: [https://docs.ros.org/en/foxy/Installation.html](https://docs.ros.org/en/humble/Installation.html)
+Follow the installation guide of humble: [https://docs.ros.org/en/humble/Installation.html](https://docs.ros.org/en/humble/Installation.html)

 ## Python libraries